For over 45 years, we have been educating organizations, throughout the world on health and safety topics and machine safeguarding.

 According to safety standards, when a machine creates a hazard to operators and other employees in the machine area, it must be safeguarded.
 Rockford Systems offers a machine safeguarding seminar to teach people in positions of responsibility how to safeguard the point of operation and other machine hazards to meet these safety standards.

-Our instructors are well-qualified, having many years of exposure to the machine tool industry.
+Our instructors are well-qualified, having many years of exposure heath and safety environments and to the machine tool industry.
 Their experience comes from working in the field with plant engineers, safety directors, and plant managers.
-Instructors are also involved with the writing and reviewing of various ANSI B11-series safety standards for machine tools.

 Rockford Area Map